msiejak/Barstore/README.md

 (name is open for suggestions)

 An app to scan and store barcodes, for use at a later time.
-You can find the latest stable APK's on the play store, or you can build the main branch yourself
+You can find the latest stable APK's on the play store (soon), or you can build the main branch yourself

----

 ## Building